-The current owner, Olympian Homes, has stopped all rentals and the building is now unoccupied and falling into disrepair.
+The building was originally purchased by Olympian Homes in 2018.
+They immediately stopped all rentals and the building became unoccupied and fell into disrepair.

 DPCF wanted to ensure that the developer had an appreciation of the wider impact the build, and building, would have on the physical and mental well-being of local residents, as well as the loss of local amenities and a building of historical interest.
 This campaign ensured that there was proper community consultation so elected representatives, council officers and the developer heard the voices of local people.
 Belfast City Council (BCC) unanimously refused Planning Approval in November 2020.
 The developer appealed and in November 2021, the Appeals Commissioner upheld the original Council decision.

 In May 2022 Olympian Homes commenced a second application for the development of the site.
-The planning consultation process, (PAD), is to be completed by August this year when the developer will be lodging amended plans.
-The new plans are the old proposals that have been amended to address the planning reasons for refusal and not address residents’ concerns.
-The Forum is again working with local residents to ensure that the community concerns are heard.
+The planning consultation process, (PAD), was completed in August that year and the developer lodged amended plans.